Gone Girl (film): Filming

-Fashion
+Costumes

-The lead costume designer in Gone Girl is Trish Summerville.
-Summerville has worked with director David Fincher as the costume designer for The Girl with the Dragon Tattoo.
-Summerville told InStyle magazine, that she wanted Nick and Amy's clothing to look contemporary due to the film's present day setting, yet understated and simple as to illustrate the idea that Nick and Amy are a regular and unassuming couple.
-Summerville goes on to explain that she wanted the clothes to look like everyday life as if they ordered them online or bought them at the mall, she tells that figuring out what Nick and Amy's 'everyday life' is like was one of her biggest challenges.
-As a result of Amy's self proclaimed 'cool girl' status, her costumes directly reflect the traditionally chic yet girl-next-door attitude.
-Amy's pieces can be seen as more timeless over high fashion and trendy as Summerville explains that Amy is just "kind of not that girl."
-This is also exemplified through Amy's jewelry; she wears a Rose Gold Cartier Love bracelet as well as a necklace containing a floating 'A' to show how Amy holds onto keepsakes from the past.
+The lead costume designer was Trish Summerville, who had worked with director David Fincher on 2011's The Girl with the Dragon Tattoo.
+Summerville told InStyle magazine that she dressed Nick and Amy in contemporary clothing, understated and simple, showing Nick and Amy as a regular and unassuming couple.
+Summerville explained that she wanted the clothes to look everyday, as if they ordered them online or bought them at the mall; she said that figuring out what Nick and Amy's 'everyday life' would look like was one of her biggest challenges.

+As a result of Amy's self-proclaimed 'Cool Girl' status, her costumes directly reflected the traditionally chic yet girl-next-door attitude.
+Amy's pieces were meant to be more timeless than high fashion and trendy; Summerville explained that Amy is just "kind of not that girl."
+This was also exemplified through Amy's jewelry; she wears a Rose Gold Cartier Love bracelet as well as a necklace containing a floating 'A,' to show how Amy holds onto keepsakes from her wealthier past.

-Nick Dunne's character is also more simple in the way he presents himself.
-Summerville wanted to dress him in simple yet well-fitting suits and found that designer suits fit best due to actor Ben Affleck's larger build.
+Nick Dunne's character is simpler in presentation.
+Summerville wanted to dress him in simple, well-fitting suits and found that designer suits fit best due to Affleck's build.
 Nick Dunne can be seen wearing suits from Dolce & Gabbana, as well as Prada shirts.
-The shirt that Nick puts on when he comes home to find his wife missing is an important piece in the film because he does not take this shirt off for the days following.
-The infamous blue shirt Nick wears is a blue button-up designed by Steven Alan, paired with J brand jeans.
+The shirt that Nick puts on when he comes home to find his wife missing is an important piece in the film, because he does not take it off for the days following.
+The infamous blue shirt Nick wears is a blue button-up designed by Steven Alan, paired with J Brand jeans.

 When Amy and Nick move to Missouri, Summerville made minor changes to Amy's wardrobe in order to signify change.
-She wears more muted colors, more jeans, and less high-heels.
+She wears more muted colors, more jeans, and fewer high heels.

 Music

 On January 21, 2014, Trent Reznor announced that he and Atticus Ross would provide the score, marking their third collaboration with Fincher, following The Social Network and The Girl with the Dragon Tattoo.
 Fincher was inspired by music he heard while at an appointment with a chiropractor and tasked Reznor with creating the musical equivalent of an insincere façade.
 Reznor explained Fincher's request in an interview:

 The overall score is a combination of soothing sounds with staccato electronic noises, resulting in an unnerving, anxiety-provoking quality.
 NPR writer Andy Beta concludes: "Reznor and Ross relish being at their most beauteous, knowing that it'll make the brutal moments of Gone Girl all the more harrowing."
-Richard Butler of The Psychedelic Furs sang a cover version of the song "She", which was used in the film's teaser trailer.
+Richard Butler of the Psychedelic Furs sang a cover version of the song "She", which was used in the film's teaser trailer.
 The soundtrack album was released on the Columbia label on September 30, 2014.